 In 2012, AFIRM finalised a harmonised AFIRM RSL Guidance list, which consolidates the strictest requirements and their corresponding test methods from all AFIRM members.
 This, as a major step forward, will endorse the adidas Group and other AFIRM member brands in their outreach for implementation of international RSL programmes much deeper down the supply chain.

-The Better Cotton Initiative (BCI) aims to make global cotton production sustainable.
-The adidas Group is a founding member of the BCI, which works with organisations from across the cotton supply chain and interested stakeholders to address the negative social and environmental impacts of mainstream cotton farming, such as excessive pesticide and water use.
+The Better Cotton Initiative (BCI) aims to make global cotton production sustainable. adidas is a founding member of the BCI, which works with organizations from across the cotton supply chain and interested stakeholders to address the negative social and environmental impacts of mainstream cotton farming, such as excessive pesticide and water use.
 BCI’s philosophy is to develop a market for a new mainstream commodity – Better Cotton – and thereby transform the cotton sector to bring long-term benefits for the environment, farmers and other people dependent on cotton for their livelihood.

 adidas has committed to source 100% of cotton in its products as sustainable cotton by 2018.
 "Sustainable cotton" in this sense means Better Cotton, certified organic cotton or any other form of sustainably produced cotton that is currently available or might be available in future.
 It is an ambitious and challenging target as the first-ever harvest of Better Cotton was only in October 2010.
 To ensure we can meet our target for 2018, we are going beyond engaging with our material suppliers and are dealing with cotton ginners directly.
 This level of engagement helps us understand the challenges and opportunities at each stage of the supply chain.